 The definition makes sense since the intersection is over a nonempty collection.
 The complete graph \((S, \equiv)\) is transitive and has \((S, \rta)\) as a subgraph.

-Composition and Paths
+Composition and Walks

 Composition is another important way to form new graphs.